-“Master, I too saw the pattern, and saw you shift your attack.
+“Master, I too saw the pattern and saw you shift your attack.
 From this I’ve learned not to commit myself to a move that will only work if my opponent takes the expected action, because this leaves me open to a new attack while they’ve the initiative.”

 “Good.
 Tora, that error’s worth four points.
 However, you gain two bonus points by calling a halt to admit the error so fast.
 A lot of the students at your level would try to adjust instead of admitting an error.
 Good, let us try two blades.
 You take my wakizashi and go through the attack moves while I use my tanto as the second blade to block you.”
-She nods, and we get the other weapons.
+She nods yes and we get the other weapons.
 When I do this I notice most of the members have shocked looks, but Joe is smiling.

 Joe asks, “Do you always train with live blades?”

 We spend a few minutes with Tora attacking me with both swords while I use my knife and sword to counter her attacks.
-After she’s gone through each of the usual attacks, and added a couple of the new ones I’ve taught her, I start to attack using new moves that give me the maximum opportunity to use the knife to my advantage.
+After she’s gone through each of the usual attacks, and added a couple of the new ones I’ve taught her, I start to attack using new moves which give me the maximum opportunity to use the knife to my advantage.

 Another member says, “I can’t believe you just did that with sharp blades!
 Isn’t that dangerous?”

-Joe half frowns, "Student, but she’s older?”
+Joe half frowns, “Your student, but she’s older?”

 Joe nods, “OK, we’ll just have to fight free form using two of the other swords we have here in the club, and we’ll have to use the remote sensor suits.
-Since you seem to be so good, I want to see if you can score twice before I make five touches.”
+Since you seem to be so good I want to see if you can score twice before I make five touches.”

 Joe laughs, “Al, the car you’re sending to pick up Meredith, is it one of your own?”